If you’ve received a lump sum of money – perhaps a Christmas bonus or financial gift – you might be wondering what to do with it.

 One way to reduce the level of risk in your portfolio is to spread your money across different assets, such as shares and bonds.
 Different asset classes tend to perform differently in a range of economic conditions, which can help to soften the impact of losses in one part of your portfolio.
 You can diversify your investments further by investing in different sectors and regions.

-Ensuring you have a balanced portfolio isn’t always easy to do on your own.
-That’s why our all-in-one multi-asset funds, such as our LifeStrategy funds, and our ISAs and pensions which we manage for you, are already diversified across global shares and bonds.
+If you’re happy to build your portfolio yourself, our all-in-one multi-asset funds, such as our LifeStrategy funds, are already diversified across global shares and bonds.

 Tax-efficient ISA

-To really make the most of your lump sum, you need to make sure you’re not paying more tax than necessary.
-An easy way to do this is to invest in an individual savings account (ISA).
-This is a tax-efficient ‘wrapper’ that lets your money grow free from the income tax you might pay on the dividends or interest you receive, as well as the capital gains tax (CGT) that could be applied on any profits that you make.
+An ISA is a tax-efficient ‘wrapper’ that lets your money grow free from the income tax you might pay on the dividends or interest you receive, as well as the capital gains tax (CGT) that could be applied on any profits that you make.
 Under current rules, you can invest up to £20,000 in ISAs each tax year.

 Personal pension